Technoculture/StandalonePrograms/Shivam_internship/src/DNA_CAN_ENC_MASTER/Readme.md

 ![master](https://user-images.githubusercontent.com/95620523/149609908-d8ea017d-9b13-4eb4-95a0-5bcd141ea7b1.jpeg)

 ##### Note:
- Short the 120 ohm Termination resistor on MCP2515
+ *Short the 120 ohm Termination resistor on MCP2515* *10K Pull Down Resistor is Connected between Pin 7 and GND terminal of Due  Board* *CAN_H of master conected to CAN_H of slave*
- 10K Pull Down Resistor is Connected between Pin 7 and GND terminal of Due  Board
+ *CAN_L of master conected to CAN_L of slave*

 #### STATE DIAGRAM